PITTSBURGH (AP) -The Pittsburgh Penguins signed forward Pascal Dupuis to a three-year contract Tuesday.

 Hossa has so far rebuffed the Penguins and is expected to fetch more on the free agent market than the $7 million a year the team has reportedly offered him over five years.

-Meanwhile, the Penguins appear close to finalizing a multiyear deal with center Evgeni Malkin, considered the team's best player after Sidney Crosby.
+Meanwhile, the Penguins appear close to finalizing a multiyear deal with center Evgeni Malkin, considered the team's best player not named Sidney Crosby.

 The Penguins also signed oft-injured defenseman Mark Eaton to a two-year deal.
 Eaton had surgery to repair a torn knee ligament in January, but is expected to be ready for training camp.